You can only apply for permanent residence (PR) in Canada if the IRB-RPD or the IRB-RAD approve your claim.

 - The English or French translation.
 See the IRCC website to follow their requirements to translate documents.

 - If you cannot get a certified translator for your identification documents, you can use a non-certified translator.
-You need:
+If you do this you will need:

 - an affidavit from the person who did the translation, and